diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 5/Object Oriented Javascript 1 and 2.md

-### Methaphore of blueprint (prototype/class)  for a car and the actual car as a product/object
+### Metaphor of blueprint (prototype/class)  for a car and the actual car as a product/object

 ![img](https://qph.fs.quoracdn.net/main-qimg-1eb4338a347e9001090228055d017f0c.webp)